tailhook/knuffel/README.md

-A [KDL](https://kdl.dev) configuration file format parser with great error reporting.
+A [KDL](https://kdl.dev) file format parser with great error reporting and convenient derive macros.

 # About KDL